Restaurant in Los Angeles, United States

 How far ahead should I book Shoku?

 Book when your dates are confirmed rather than weeks in advance — Shoku's booking difficulty is easier than comparable private-location experiences in Los Angeles.
 That said, do not leave it to the last minute.
-Pearl Recommended status means demand is real, and availability can thin out around weekends and holidays.
+Pearl Recommended status means demand is real, availability can thin out around weekends and holidays.

 What are alternatives to Shoku in Los Angeles?